The stakes are rising when it comes to Data Centre power outages?

 Operators are no longer constrained by fixed power topologies which were intended not to change once they were designed, deployed and commissioned.

 Any thorough review of an outage where the fault came from the UPS must explore alternative approaches to power provision and back up.
-This should include asking if electrically coupled UPS technology such as Piller’s UB-V can provide safer, more efficient power protection at scale when compared with traditional static UPS technologies.
+This should include asking if electrically coupled UPS technology such as Piller’s UB-V can provide more reliable and efficient power protection at scale when compared with traditional static UPS technologies.

 What is clear is that with rising capacity demands meaning more power will be needed, UPS selection becomes even more vital.
 With so many ageing Static UPS units in operation these outages are unlikely to be last we hear of.